-Members of the Ethics Commission are Larry Barnard, attorney; Rena Black, realtor; Tom Hardin, attorney; Abraham Schwab, associate professor in the Department of Philosophy at IPFW; and former Allen Superior Court Judge Philip Thieme.
+Members of the Ethics Commission are Larry Barnard, attorney; Rena Black, realtor; Steve Gilbert, retired banking executive; Abraham Schwab, associate professor in the Department of Philosophy at PFW; and former Allen Superior Court Judge Philip Thieme.

 On this page, the complete ethics ordinance is available for download.
 All forms approved by the ethics commission for the reporting of applicable transactions are also available for download.